 Common questions about wh ere to start meditating

-• When to meditate?
+- When to meditate?
 The best time for formal practice is early morning or evening before bed.
 However, you need to learn to maintain awareness throughout the day.

-• How long to meditate?
+- How long to meditate?
 Those who are taking their first steps are better off starting with short sessions of 10-15 minutes, gradually increasing the practice time.
-It is much more important to pay attention to the quality of meditation so that the practice does not turn into wandering the mind with your eyes closed.
+It is much more important to pay attention to the quality of meditation so that the practice does not turn into wandering of the mind with your eyes closed.

-• How often should you meditate?
+- How often should you meditate?
 It is best to meditate daily, forming a new positive habit.

 Discipline and motivation